Syphon Filter: Dark Mirror: Plot

 Gabe heads to Kaliningrad where his MI6 counterpart has installed recording devices in a casino serving as a Yavlinsky crime family front.
 (While in Yavlinsky's casino, Gabe discovers that Niculescu formerly laundered cash and weapons to Red Section and that Mara was an assassin hired by Yavlinsky eight years ago) After dealing with Victor Yavlinsky and his security forces, Gabe finds the MI6 recording devices and leaves the casino, killing Red Section elites in the process, the latter having been sent by Touchstone to liquidate any incriminating evidence due to Yavlinsky's death.

 Gabe meets Addison in Warsaw where she tells him the reason she left the agency: she had a daughter whose name was Blake.
 Gabe tries to find out whether he is her father but Addison claims that she is only ten.
 Blake was kidnapped recently by Red Section to make Addison give them what they want.
 The deal is for Addison to meet Touchstone, the second-in-command of Red Section, at TransEuro Tram station in Zugspitze and turn over the disc containing information on Project Dark Mirror, the one she stole from KemSynth office in Iquitos, in exchange for Blake.
 Addison began having doubts about KemSynth creating a new DDT and tells Gabe she doesn't want to hand over the disc to Red Section.

 They made a plan: Addison would provoke Touchstone into talking by bargaining with him while Gabe would take Touchstone out.
 They attempt the exchange, but Addison discovers Touchstone brought snipers with him.
 After failing to drive Touchstone into a bargain, Addison hits Touchstone.
 He pushes her over the railing into the valley, and to her apparent death.
 Gabe feels guilty and sorry and he fills up with fury and rage.
 He decides to complete Addison's last wish: save her daughter.
 He chases after Touchstone and defeats him.
-Prior to Touchstone's death, Gabe tells him that nobody chooses his death and throws Touchstone into the abyss.
+Prior to Touchstone's death, Gabe tells him that nobody chooses their death and throws Touchstone down the mountains.